 Dear EM Family,

+We are excited to welcome you to the last week of the Pulmonary module, which will be held in-person at the Cornell Simulation Center located on the 10th floor, N elevators.
 Dr. Peter Wyer and our TRECS (Thoughtful Reading of Research into Clinical Settings) group will lead a session on Lovenox use for ACS.
 Please read the supplementary pdfs attached.
 Next, Pediatric EM and Intensive Care Physician from Cornell Dr Robert Finkelstein will lead a hands-on session on ventilator management for children.
 Last, EM residents will stay for a town hall with Residency Leadership.

 Shout out to Mo for catching a bilateral vertebral artery dissection in a patient with neck pain and vision changes.